EyuelMathewos/Test-api/README.md

 In this app Docker have two container one is the mongodb and the other is node.js app container and we are using docker-compose to link the to gether.

-Compose is a tool for defining and running multi-container Docker applications.
+Compose is a tool for defining and running multi-container Docker applications and used for local developemnt purpose until upgrade.

 ### `Docker-compose build`